kevin-allen/unetTracker/documentation/install.md

 node -v
 ```

+You should have version 16 installed.

-Then you should be ready to build the jupyter lab extension
+Now build the jupyter lab extension

+#### Build the ipyevents jupyterlab extension

 ```
 jupyter labextension install @jupyter-widgets/jupyterlab-manager ipyevents